drrev/telehandler/docs/design.md

 The Foreman API utilizes mTLS with TLS1.3 via the native [`crypto/tls`][crypto-tls] for two-way authentication.
 The single certificate authority is self-signed, and all key pairs will use ECDSA P-256.
 ECDSA was chosen for performance.
 Curve P-256 was chosen as [recommended by NIST for authentication][nist].

 To keep things simple for this prototype, the root CA is locally generated with a self-signed cert.
 If testing is being run across hosts, it is up to the reader to ensure certificate and key availability for the client and server.
-A single self-signed key pair is generated to be used as the root certificate authority (CA), which is then used to issue the client and server certificates.
+A single self-signed certificate is generated to be used as the root certificate authority (CA), which is then used to issue the client and server certificates.
 Since the root CA is self-signed, the default system cert pool cannot be used.
 Command line arguments are used to specify the CA cert path, which is loaded into a new x509 cert pool for the client or server.

 ```mermaid